mrueda/beacon2-ri-tools/docs/help/faq.md

      in the parameters file.
 Do it at your own risk :smile:

-    If you have internal annotations of value, you can add alternative genomic variations by completing the corresponding _tab_ in the provided [XLSX](https://github.com/mrueda/beacon2-cbi-tools/blob/main/utils/bff_validator/Beacon-v2-Models_template.xlsx).
+    If you have internal annotations of value, you can add alternative genomic variations by completing the corresponding _tab_ in the provided [XLSX](https://github.com/cnag-biomedical-informatics/beacon2-cbi-tools/blob/main/utils/bff_validator/Beacon-v2-Models_template.xlsx).
 The resulting file (`genomicVariations.json`), together with `genomicVariationsVcf.json.gz`, will be loaded into the MongoDB collection _genomicVariations_.
-See [this tutorial](./tutorial-data-beaconization.md) for more details.
+See [this tutorial](../data-beaconization.md) for more details.

     ##### last change 2025-03-23 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)

 ??? faq "Is there an alternative to the Excel file for generating metadata/phenotypic data?"
     Yes.
-You can use CSV or JSON files directly as input for the `bff-validator` (a.k.a., `bff-tools validate`) utility.
-For detailed instructions, refer to the [bff-validator manual](https://github.com/mrueda/beacon2-cbi-tools/tree/main/utils/bff_validator).
+You can use CSV or JSON files directly as input for the `bff-tools validate` (a.k.a., `bff-validator`) utility.
+For detailed instructions, refer to the [bff-validator manual](https://github.com/cnag-biomedical-informatics/beacon2-cbi-tools/tree/main/utils/bff_validator).

     Alternatively, if your clinical data is in REDCap, OMOP CDM, Phenopackets v2, or raw CSV format, consider using the [Convert-Pheno](https://github.com/CNAG-Biomedical-Informatics/convert-pheno) tool.

     ##### last change 2025-03-23 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)

-??? faq "`bff-validator` (a.k.a., `bff-tools validate)` specification mismatches"
+??? faq "`bff-tool validate` (a.k.a., `bff-validator)` specification mismatches"
     By default, `bff-validator` validates your data against the schemas bundled with your `beacon2-cbi-tools` version.
 If you encounter warnings (e.g., objects matching multiple possibilities in `oneOf` keywords), simply use the flag `--ignore-validation` when generating your `.json` files.

     ##### last change 2025-03-23 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)